kestra-io/docs/content/docs/10.administrator-guide/01.configuration/micronaut.md

 ## Changing host resolution
-If behind a reverse proxy,  you can change host resolution (http / https / domain name) providing the header sent by your reverse proxy:
+If behind a reverse proxy, you can change host resolution (http/https/domain name) providing the header sent by your reverse proxy:
 ```yaml
 micronaut:
   server: